-If you fail an assessment component or a module, you will normally be offered one resit attempt.
+If you fail a module, you will normally be offered one resit attempt.
+If a failed module has more than one assessment component you will only be required to resit any assessments that have not achieved the pass mark of 50%.
 However, if you did not participate in the first assessment and have no extenuating circumstances, you may not be offered a resit.

 If you are successful in the resit, you will be awarded the credit for that module.
 The mark for each assessment component that is subject to a resit will be capped at the pass mark for the module.
 This capped mark will be used in the calculation of the final module mark together with the original marks for the components that you passed at first attempt.

 If you do not meet the requirements for a module and do not complete your resit by the date specified you will not progress and the Assessment Board will require that you be withdrawn from the programme.